druce/Pizza/deploy.md

-# How To Deploy Container To AWS Elastic Container Service
+# How to Deploy a Container to AWS Elastic Container Service

-Based on AWS document here: [Tutorial: Creating a Cluster with a Fargate Task Using the Amazon ECS CLI](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-cli-tutorial-fargate.html)
+Based on this AWS document: [Tutorial: Creating a Cluster with a Fargate Task Using the Amazon ECS CLI](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-cli-tutorial-fargate.html)

 1) [Install and configure AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-environment.html)